 ‘What knowledge brokers do’ #2: How basic services turned digital

 The INCLUDE knowledge platform, in which The Broker is one of three consortium partners which make up the secretariat, is one of our longest-standing project commitments to date.
 Since 2014, our team have been conducting knowledge brokering activities within INCLUDE that contribute to policies which promote inclusive development on the African continent.
 The platform had a research programme on ‘access to basic services in Africa’ in the pipeline for 2021-2022, with a dedicated role for knowledge broker Hannah Itcovitz.
 When COVID-19 hit, however, it required some regrouping and flexible planning to ensure the programme had relevance and impact.
-Hannah shares her take on the trajectory towards the new programme, ‘Digitalisation for inclusion: transforming basic services in Africa’ (working title).
+Hannah shares her take on the trajectory towards the new programme, ‘Digital divides or dividends?
+Including basic services in Africa’s digitalisation agenda’.

 What happened that made you redirect the focus of the initially envisioned research programme on basic services?

 The original programme was going to look at trends in sub-national human development and explore linkages with basic services like education and social protection.
 “We wanted to keep this disaggregated focus, but in the context of the pandemic, it felt like too much of a missed opportunity not to explore the digital aspects of basic service provision and how inclusive they are.”
 Therefore, the specific angle of research on the theme of ‘access to basic services in Africa’ was reevaluated by the steering group and platform members, and broadened to include linkages with digital transformation.
 With this in mind, Hannah took the lead in developing the foundations of the new research programme (which will eventually turn into a call for proposals) by reviewing the frameworks and initiatives in this field and identifying missing angles in the debate on inclusion, basic services, and digitalisation where the programme could add value and perspective.